 Funds Raised: £17,000

 Zululand Rhino orphanage is the only dedicated rhino rehabilitation centre in Kwa-Zulu Natal, South Africa.
-It became necessary in 2018 to upgrade and expand the facilities at the orphanage, these included: The building of a new black rhino camp, hippo camp and dam, an additional pole boma, upgrade of security gate system, expansion of the security fence, building off rooves in all rhino feeding areas, upgrade the rhino ambulance.
+It became necessary in 2018 to upgrade and expand the facilities at the orphanage, these included, the building of a new black rhino camp and hippo dam.
+An additional pole boma, upgrade with a security gate system, expansion of the security fence, building off roofs in all rhino feeding areas and an upgraded rhino ambulance.

 Northern White RHino Protection and Research